-BIOL1060L: Human Biology Laboratory
+BIOL1060L : Human Biology Laboratory

 A laboratory study, using selected topics relating to the human body, which is intended to be taught in connection with BIOL1060.
 This course does not apply toward major requirements in biology.
-Fee: Additional fee required.

-BIOL1960: Clinical Observation
+BIOL1960 : Clinical Observation

 Designed to provide an observation experience in physical therapy or athletic training settings.
 May be repeated for credit.
-(See KINE1960)
+(See SPES1960)

-BIOL2010: Human Anatomy and Physiology I
+BIOL2010 : Human Anatomy and Physiology I